 Next Step – Hope and Temporary Housing for Families in Crisis

 Next Step is a transitional living program designed to address the needs of families or single parents who have lost housing due to a crisis.
 This program allows families to remain living together as they work their way back to independence.

 This program serves:

-Young adults in the program must be at least 18 years of age.
+— Parent(s) must be at least 18 years of age

 To qualify for this help, families must have: